 LaFayette Central School District Chain of Command: The Superintendent of Schools is the "Individual In Charge".
 In his/her absence the responsibility will go to the next alternate person as detailed below.
 When the Individual-In-Charge has been notified that an emergency exists, he/she will serve as "Incident Commander", activate the appropriate procedures, direct the emergency response actions and serve as part of a unified command system with emergency responders, as applicable.
-If the Superintendent of Schools is not available, the administrative chain of command (alternate person in charge) is as follows: Assistant Superintendent for Business, Director of Instruction and Pupil Services, most senior Building Principal.
+If the Superintendent of Schools is not available, the administrative chain of command (alternate person in charge) is as follows: High School Principal, Big Picture School Principal, Director of Student Services, Grimshaw School Principal